at-wat/pyqt5/doc/sphinx/installation.rst

 .. cmdoption:: --qt DIR

     This specifies that ``DIR`` contains the LGPL or commercial Qt installation to be included in the licensed wheel.
+The directory is what Qt refers to as the *prefix* directory, i.e. the architecture specific directory containing the ``bin``, ``lib`` etc. directories.
 It must be specified.

+.. cmdoption:: --qt-version VERSION

+    This specifies the 3-part version number of the Qt installation.
+If it is not specified then it will be extracted from the value specified by the :option:`--qt` option.

 .. cmdoption:: --quiet

     This specifies that all progress messages should be suppressed.

+.. cmdoption:: --wheel-qt-version VERSION

+    This specifies the 3-part version number of the Qt installation that the wheel was built against.
+If it is not specified then it will be extracted from the name of the wheel file.

 .. cmdoption:: --verbose

     This specifies that additional progress messages should be displayed.

-The remaining arguments are the names of the unlicensed wheel files to license.
+The remaining argument is the name of the unlicensed wheel file to license.

 To uninstall the commercial version, run::